floweredscarf/su25/labs/lab11/index.md

 Once you have understood the code, you can start working on the exercises below.
 All tests for these exercises have been provided locally in `BinaryTreeTest.java` for you to check your code.

+{: .info}
+>For the below exercises, you should be using recursion, and you should be adding your helper methods with modified arguments.
+Refer to the tree traversal code for reference!

 ### Exercise 1: `height`

 Implement the `height` method in the `BinaryTree` class.
 The height of an empty tree is